jar of marbles

 one marble in, two marbles out

-ideas, questions, decisions (iqd) by scott pickard sp is a dynamic curation of content that is like a collection of marbles (content) in a full jar: to put one better marble in, two lesser ones must come out.
-The curation is designed to function in five ways:
+jar of marbles by scott pickard is a dynamic curation of content that is like a collection of marbles (content) in a full jar: to put one better marble in, two lesser ones must come out.
+The curation is designed to function in six ways: